justinleetyler/justinleetyler.github.io/catalog.md

 > Meditation is the key to understanding, the bridge to the great cosmic all. -q
 > Jamie sat alone at the table, staring at his damaged helmet, wondering why human beings had to inflict pain on one another to gain respect. -q

-Bradford, William. -- Bradford's history 'Of Plimoth plantation' / Printed under the direction of the Secretary of the Commonwealth, by order of the General Court. -- Computer data (1 file : 689 kb). -- Boston : Wright and Potter, 1898. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3022.
-1. 974.4
+Bradford, William. -- Bradford's history 'Of Plimoth plantation' / Printed under the direction of the Secretary of the Commonwealth, by order of the General Court. -- Computer data (1 file : 689 kb). -- Boston : Wright and Potter, 1898. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3022 -- DDC 974.4

 Braun, Evan. -- The book of creation. -- Computer data (1 file : 617 KB). -- E. Braun and C. Byars, c2011. -- on ASUS tranformer tablet. -- System requirements: Kindle app. -- Title from cover. -- ASIN B006O9OJ6M. -- DDC 813.